mclemcrew/MusicGeneration/README.md

 4. Select Accessibility from the left sidebar
 5. Click the lock icon to make changes
 6. Ensure Audacity and Terminal are checked
-7. Also enable "Control your computer with accessibility features"

 You will also need to add for the keyboard itself: